filobot/docs/modules/logging.md

 # About the module

-This module will allow you to send all the server logs to a specific channel.
+This module will allow you to receive the audit records through messages on a specific channel.

 > We recommend using this module if you manage a community.
 {.is-success}